Pacifism: Early traditions

-Advocacy of pacifism can be found far back in history and literature.

-China

-During the Warring States period, the pacifist Mohist School opposed aggressive war between the feudal states.
-They took this belief into action by using their famed defensive strategies to defend smaller states from invasion from larger states, hoping to dissuade feudal lords from costly warfare.
+During the Warring States period in China, the pacifist Mohist School opposed aggressive war between the feudal states, using their famed defensive strategies to defend smaller states from invasion from larger states, hoping to dissuade feudal lords from costly warfare.
 The Seven Military Classics of ancient China view warfare negatively, and as a last resort.
 For example, the Three Strategies of Huang Shigong says: "As for the military, it is not an auspicious instrument; it is the way of heaven to despise it", and the Wei Liaozi writes: "As for the military, it is an inauspicious instrument; as for conflict and contention, it runs counter to virtue".
 The Taoist scripture "Classic of Great Peace (Taiping jing)" foretells "the coming Age of Great Peace (Taiping)".
 The Taiping Jing advocates "a world full of peace".

-Lemba

 The Lemba religion of southern French Congo, along with its symbolic herb, is named for pacifism : "lemba, lemba" (peace, peace), describes the action of the plant lemba-lemba (Brillantaisia patula T. Anders).
 Likewise in Cabinda, "Lemba is the spirit of peace, as its name indicates."

-Moriori

 The Moriori, of the Chatham Islands, practiced pacifism by order of their ancestor Nunuku-whenua.
 This enabled the Moriori to preserve what limited resources they had in their harsh climate, avoiding waste through warfare.
 In turn, this led to their almost complete annihilation in 1835 by invading Ngāti Mutunga and Ngāti Tama Māori from the Taranaki region of the North Island of New Zealand.
 The invading Māori killed, enslaved and cannibalised the Moriori.
 A Moriori survivor recalled : "[The Maori] commenced to kill us like sheep ...
 [We] were terrified, fled to the bush, concealed ourselves in holes underground, and in any place to escape our enemies.
 It was of no avail; we were discovered and killed – men, women and children indiscriminately."

-Greece

 In Ancient Greece, pacifism seems not to have existed except as a broad moral guideline against violence between individuals.
-No philosophical program of rejecting violence between states, or rejecting all forms of violence, seems to have existed.
 Aristophanes, in his play Lysistrata, creates the scenario of an Athenian woman's anti-war sex strike during the Peloponnesian War of 431–404 BCE, and the play has gained an international reputation for its anti-war message.
-Nevertheless, it is both fictional and comical, and though it offers a pragmatic opposition to the destructiveness of war, its message seems to stem from frustration with the existing conflict (then in its twentieth year) rather than from a philosophical position against violence or war.
+Nevertheless, it is both fictional and comical, and its message seems to stem from frustration with the existing conflict (then in its twentieth year) rather than from a philosophical position against violence or war.
 Equally fictional is the nonviolent protest of Hegetorides of Thasos.
 Euripides also expressed strong anti-war ideas in his work, especially The Trojan Women.
+In Plato's Republic Socrates makes the pacifistic argument that a just person would not harm anyone.
+In Plato's earlier work Crito Socrates asserts that it is not moral to return evil with further evil, an original moral conception, according to Gregory Vlastos, that undermines all justifications for war and violence.